 The Smartpay glossary was designed to give merchants the tools and knowledge to navigate their way through any conversation and ask the right questions as well as understand the answers.

 Merchant Service Fee (MSF) – The Merchant Service Fee or MSF represents the cost incurred by a bank when a Merchant makes a transaction through an EFTPOS terminal.
 It is charged to the merchant per transaction by their Bank.
-It consists of two seperate figures;
+It consists of two separate figures;

-- Credit Card Service Fee – This is a calculated as a percentage of the total sales price.
+- Credit Card Service Fee – This is calculated as a percentage of the total sales price.
 (E.G – 1% MSF incurred on a $200 sale = $2 in Credit Card Service Fees.)